 This device prevents safety accident such as overload work or rollover.
 To measure the load, the drive and material handling is stopped.
-And mast is to be vertical and fork height is to be $300 \sim 500$ mm ($12 \sim 20$ in).
+And mast is to be vertical and fork height is to be $300 \sim 500$ mm (12 ~ 20 in).

-- This function is not available for business dealing and certification. - This weight indicator measures the lift cylinder and converts it into weight.
+This function is not available for business dealing and certification.

+This weight indicator measure the lift cylinder and converts it into weight.